Observation of an anomalous density-dependent energy gap of the $\nu=5/2$ fractional quantum Hall state in the low density regime: Magnetoresistance data

-The activation energy gap $\Delta$ is extracted from the temperature dependence of the magnetoresistance using the $R_{xx} \propto \exp(-\Delta/2T)$ relation.
-For achieving a good thermal contact between the 2DEG and the thermal bath we used a He-3 immersion cell and for thermometry we employed quartz tuning fork viscometry \cite{cell}.
-The Arrhenius plots of the magnetoresistance at $\nu=5/2$ for several different electron densities are shown in Fig.3a and Fig.3b.
 At the highest prepared density $n=6.13 \times 10^{10}$~cm$^{-2}$, the gap of $\nu=5/2$ FQHS is $\Delta_{5/2}$=80~mK.
 A similar measurement of the $\nu =7/3$ FQHS (not shown) results in $\Delta_{7/3}$=27~mK.
 The energy gap at this density of the $\nu=7/3$ FQHS is, therefore, a factor of 3 smaller than that of the $\nu=5/2$ FQHS.
-This result is surprising since in numerous samples the energy gaps at $\nu=7/3$ and $\nu=5/2$ are comparable \cite{pan99,xia10, pan08,csa10,gamma,dean08,nuebler10,choi08,miller07}.
+This result is surprising since in numerous samples the energy gaps at $\nu=7/3$ and $\nu=5/2$ are either comparable \cite{pan99,xia10, pan08,csa10,gamma,dean08,nuebler10,choi08,miller07,liu11} or the gap at $\nu=7/3$ is larger than that at $\nu=5/2$ \cite{liu11}.
 For example, the gaps of these two states in a sample of low density $n=8.3 \times 10^{10}$~cm$^{-2}$ are $\Delta_{5/2}=88$~mK and $\Delta_{7/3}=81$~mK \cite{gamma}.
-Exceptions are the samples discussed later in our manuscript which are not in the strictly two-dimensional limit, i.e. which have two electric subbands occupied \cite{liu11,zhang10}.
+We ascribe such a reduction of the energy gap of the $\nu=7/3$ FQHS as compared to that of the $\nu=5/2$ FQHS to the large LLM present in our sample.